Do you want to know how to verify your WordPress website with Pinterest?

 Step 3.
 Add HTML Tag to Your WordPress Website

-Once you’ve done with plugin installation, navigate to WordPress Dashboard » General Setting » Webmaster Tools and select the Pinterest Site Verification.
+Once you’ve done with plugin installation, you can verify your site with Pinterest using our Webmaster Tools feature.
+To do so, navigate to WordPress Dashboard » General Setting » Webmaster Tools and select the Pinterest Site Verification.

 Once selected, the verification tab will appear on the same screen.
 Here you need to copy the code from Pinterest and paste it into the Pinterest Verification Code.
 Click Save Changes.

 Next, Pinterest asks you to verify your website by adding your site link.
 Once added, click Verify.

 It will take a few seconds to finalize the process.
 Once verified, you will see the verification message.

 Congratulations!
 Your website has now been claimed successfully.